Send money to Philippines

-A successful IMT is when you transfer money from account to account.
-Mozo’s guide on transferring money to Philippines, will show you that it’s pretty easy to do.
-You can even transfer money online unassisted if your game!
+A successful IMT is when you transfer money from one account to another.
+Mozo’s guide on transferring money to the Philippines will show you that it’s pretty easy to do this.
+If you’re comfortable with it, you can even transfer money online unassisted!
 Here you will learn about how and when to transfer at a pace that’s right for your personal situation.
 Let’s take a look.

 |a) need to transfer money to pay for your wedding reception?||x|